mehdihadeli/awesome-software-architecture/docs/domain-driven-design/value-objects.md

 - [WrapperValueObject](https://github.com/martinothamar/WrapperValueObject) - A .NET source generator for creating simple value objects wrapping primitive types.
 - [Qowaiv](https://github.com/Qowaiv/Qowaiv) - Qowaiv is a Single Value Object library
 - [jhewlett/ValueObject](https://github.com/jhewlett/ValueObject) - A micro library for easily creating C# classes with value semantics.
 No need to override Equals, GetHashCode, et all.
+- [AntonioFalcaoJr/Dotnet6.EFCore6.Record.ValueObjects](https://github.com/AntonioFalcaoJr/Dotnet6.EFCore6.Record.ValueObjects) - This project aims to demonstrate the configuration and use of Records as Value Objects with EF Core 6